vanduong28/project-2-trip-list-client/README.md

 I initially thought it would take me longer to build the backend API but I ended up struggling the most with implementing the UPDATE feature through the client.
-I felt comfortable developing the CRUD actions for the city object in the backend and didn't encounter many issues writing the curl scripts to confirm changes in the database.
+I was surprised I didn't encounter many issues writing the curl scripts to confirm changes in the database and completed the CRUD actions on the backend in less than 3 days.

 Due to time constraints I was not able to implement a third table - Trip.
 This would enable a user to create multiple Trips, each containing one to many cities.

 I encountered issues with retrieving modal information that was created using the handlebars template.
 Due to this I require users to close the modal and click 'View Cities' in order to see the updates as well as make updates to other city entries.

 ## Link to API repository
 https://github.com/vanduong28/project-2-trip-list-API